senorcodecat/tots/readme.md

 * serve images out of cloudfront instead of directly from s3
 * resize images so camera uploads are not gigantor
+* javascript upload profile image + square crop!
+* edit profile on mobile is super ugly
+* edit posts on mobile is EVEN UGLIER